Jahrr/Feedtimer/README.md

 # Caketimer

-A simple timer using Arduino made to be hooked up to a caker
+A simple timer using Arduino made to be hooked up to a feeder